Adamant-im/adamant-pool/README.md

+> This is a deprecated software, replaced with [new Forging pool](https://github.com/Adamant-im/pool)

 ADAMANT Forging Pool is a software that helps you running a forging pool in ADAMANT blockchain, calculating and transferring voters’ rewards automatically.